KompPsy/jupyter-service/README.md

 or
 -     sudo nano /etc/systemd/system/jupyterlab.service
 >>
-    Note: You can use either nano or vi commands.
+--**Note**: You can use either nano or vi commands.
 Use the editor you are comfortable with :)
 >>
 2. Copy and paste or enter the contents of jupyterlab.service to the editor.
 Then, save the contents of jupyterlab.service.
       Content of the Jupyterlab Service found here : https://github.com/KompPsy/jupyter-service/blob/main/jupyterlab.service